marlonlom/archlinux-utils-mirrors-sync/README.md

-# Current mirrors syncing utility for archLinux
+# Current mirrors syncing utility for Arch Linux
-Bash script that retrieves Latest Mirror List Using Reflector In Arch Linux
+Bash script that retrieves latest mirror list using reflector in Arch Linux

 ---
 ## Table of contents